MartinThoma/MartinThoma.github.io/_drafts/2015-05-25-languages-for-back-ends.md

 and hosting is cheap.
 Wikipedia makes use of PHP, so it is obviously possible to create systems which have HUGE numbers of requests and still work fine.

+{% caption align="aligncenter" width="500" alt="The right tool for the right job" text="The right tool for the right job - by <a href="http://www.commitstrip.com/en/2015/01/12/the-right-tool-for-the-right-job/">commitstrip.com</a>" url="../images/2015/05/Strip-PHP-doute650-Webenglsih.jpg" %}

 ## Hack